-Roy Hotrabhvanon: Both myself and Hayden (Co-Founder/CTO) conceived PlayerData over a revision session at my kitchen table when we were both at Edinburgh University.
+Roy Hotrabhvanon: Both Hayden (Co-Founder/CTO) and I conceived PlayerData over a revision session at my kitchen table when we were both at Edinburgh University.
 I had been developing my own sensors to help advance my archery performance, whilst Hayden had a big interest in cardiovascular monitoring and how this could be investigated with software.
-I guess it was just a bit of a eureka moment when we realised we could pull together and create something for athletes.
+I guess it was just a bit of a eureka moment when we realized we could pull together and create something for athletes.
 It was really important to me that whatever we made was accessible to athletes at all stages of their development as I’d come into archery as a complete beginner and had to teach myself with my own technology.
 To be able to create a product that anyone from amateur to professional could use was and remains our goal.

 Progression is one of our core values internally and externally, constantly finding ways to improve ourselves and learn new things so that we are in a better place to innovate for our customers.
 We spend a lot of time on R&D – the first 2 years after conception were all R&D – and we now have an active and loyal customer base that are always willing to try out our latest concepts; providing us with valuable feedback that we can iterate on, ensuring we’re always innovating.